treehouses/treehouses.github.io/pages/blog/20200818-localcodeclimate.md

 ## 6. Navigate to the Directory of the Code to be Analyzed

-## 7. Invoke CLI Commands
+## 7. Invoke Code Climate CLI Command

 Run `codeclimate analyze`

-- If Code Climate wrapper is not installed in */usr/local/bin*, consider [running Code Climate natively](#you-can-natively-run-the-cli-commands-by-running:)
+- If Code Climate wrapper is not installed in */usr/local/bin*, consider [running Code Climate natively](#natively-run-the-CLI-command-by-running:)

 - We can also run other Code Climate CLI commands by invoking `codeclimate <command>` Run `codeclimate help` for a list of available commands

-### You can natively run the CLI commands by running:
+#### Natively run the CLI command by running:

 ```
 docker run \